twilwa/aptos-agent/README.md

 - You can look inside the `venv` folder, but don't modify anything there

 > [!NOTE]
 > This may take a few moments.
-On Windows, use `python -m venv venv` instead (without the '3').

 2. Activate the virtual environment:
 ```bash